These 6 prepaid SIM cards for U.S. tourists will take your 2026 travels to the next level

 No multi-line discounts

-Arguably among the best MVNO carriers available today, Mint Mobile utilizes T-Mobile's (its parent company) 4G LTE and 5G network infrastructure.
-This makes it an incredible prepaid SIM card if you plan on staying in the U.S. for at least three months.
-Our Mint Mobile review highlighted the service provider's strong 5G connectivity and phone compatibility, which are among the best you can get in the country.
+Easily one of the best MVNO carriers available, Mint Mobile utilizes the network infrastructure of T-Mobile (its parent company) to give you reliably good 4G LTE and 5G coverage.
+This makes it a solid prepaid SIM card if you plan on staying in the U.S. for at least three months.
+Our Mint Mobile review highlighted the service provider's strong 5G connectivity and phone compatibility, which are among the best you can get in the country at the moment.

-With Mint Mobile, you need to purchase at least three months of service upfront.
-After that, the best deals are available when you sign up for either six or 12 months.
-For three months on the unlimited plan, you'll have to pay $90 and enjoy all sorts of goodies, such as unlimited talk, text, and data, 10GB of mobile hotspot data, and even free calls to Mexico and Canada.
-Mint Mobile has also removed data cap from its unlimited plan, making it better than ever.
-For the base 5GB plan, you would be paying $15 for each of the three months and $45 as one-time advance payment.
-Calling other international locations is available at a per-minute rate, but if you use an app (e.g., WhatsApp, Line) to call your friends, you'll only need data.
+It's worth noting that with Mint Mobile, you have to buy at least three months of service upfront.
+After that, the best deals are available when you sign up for either six or 12 months of service.
+For three months on the unlimited plan, you'll have to pay $90 (before regular promotional discounts) and get to enjoy goodies such as unlimited talk, text, and data, 20GB of mobile hotspot data use, and free calls to Mexico, Canada, and the United Kingdom.
+Mint Mobile has also removed data caps from its unlimited plan, making it better than ever, although speeds will be reduced if you use over 50GB.
+For the base 5GB plan, you would be paying $15 for each of the first three months in the form of $45 as a one-time advance payment.
+Calling other international locations is available at a per-minute rate, but if you use an app (e.g., WhatsApp, Line) to stay in touch with friends as well as family members, you'll only require data.

 Joining Mint Mobile is simple; you can even sign up for a trial online to get a free Mint Mobile SIM card.
 It's even simpler if your phone is compatible with an eSIM as you can activate the eSIM straight from your phone, and then later continue the service if you end up liking it.
-You can also purchase a Mint Mobile SIM card from Target, Best Buy, Walmart, or Amazon.
+You can also buy a Mint Mobile SIM card from retailers like Target, Best Buy, Walmart, or even Amazon.

 Swipe to scroll horizontally